Health Topics

 Normal Function

 The POU3F4 gene provides instructions for making a protein that helps regulate the activity of other genes.
-Based on this role, the protein is called a transcription factor.
+Proteins that perform this role are called transcription factors.
 The POU3F4 gene is part of a larger family of transcription factor genes called POU domain genes.
 These genes play a role in determining cell types in the brain and spinal cord (the central nervous system) during early development.
-The proteins produced from genes in the POU domain family each include two regions, called the POU-specific domain and POU homeodomain, that bind to the DNA of other genes.
+The proteins produced from genes in the POU domain family have two regions, one called the POU-specific domain and another called the POU homeodomain, that bind to the DNA of other genes.

 Health Conditions Related to Genetic Changes